Mubeenk1/Cybersecurity-porfolio/AZ-900-Mini-Projects/AZ-900 Creating Virtual Machine/Readme.md

 ## 📘 Overview

 This mini lab is part of my ongoing AZ-900 learning journey.
 In this activity, I deployed a **Windows Server 2019 virtual machine** in the Microsoft Azure cloud platform.
 This exercise helped me understand the core components involved in creating and managing cloud-based infrastructure.
+Dive into the PDF to examine the screenshot and steps I took to create a VM

 ---